A Beautiful Thing: Idles Live at le Bataclan: Artists' perception of the show

-Idles frontman Joe Talbot said of the concert: "Our show at Bataclan was the end of a very long journey for us.
-On that tour we learnt so much about ourselves, each other and the audiences we have grown with over the past 10 years.
+Idles frontman Joe Talbot said of the concert, "Our show at Bataclan was the end of a very long journey for us.
+On that tour we learned so much about ourselves, each other, and the audiences we have grown with over the past 10 years.
 That show was nothing short of catharsis and nothing more than love."

 Guitarist Mark Bowen said of the show:

 "There was an impending sense of freedom in the room.
 That night was catharsis in a bottle, a rage and camaraderie that can only be obtained by spending 3 and a 1/2 months on a bus/van with 8 other people you have already spent way too much time with.
 That can only be obtained by the presence of a receptive, understanding and respectful audience.
 That night felt as if everyone in that room was in it together.
 We had created something needed on that tour, by the 5 of us, our crew, anyone in that room that night or any other on the tour.
 We need, as much as any others, to repeat the simple mantras from our songs to help us work through the dark and get better.
 Love Yourself, love yourself, LOVE YOURSELF."